decentralized-identity/interoperability/agenda.md

  -->
+### 2nd of Feburary 2022 - EU Time
+QR Code part 2, see agenda 8th of december for context
+### 26th of January 2022 - US

+### 19th of January 2022 - EU Time
+We will have a new year kickstart discussion.
+Revolving recent interop movements happening the last couple of months.

+* JSON-LD,
+* ZKP with BBS+
+* WACIPex
+* MDL work
+* Verifiable drivers license schema

+More info will follow, we will launch more details Monday 17th of Jan.

+### NEW YEAR BREAK - 12th of January 2022
 ### CHRISTMAS BREAK - 5th of January 2022
 ### CHRISTMAS BREAK - 29th of December
 ### CHRISTMAS BREAK - 22th of December